Tag Archives: Tokaido

 – Image by boardGOATS

 In the original Azul, as soon as they have taken the tiles, players add them to one of the rows on their player board.
 At the end of the round, one tile in each full row is moved into their mosaic.
-The game ends when one player completes two rows of their mosaic.
+The game ends when one player completes one full row of their mosaic.
 Players score points when they add tiles to their mosaic (one point for each tile in the row and column it forms), and receive bonuses for completed rows, columns and any completed sets in their mosaic.
 The catch is that each feeder row can only contain one colour and and if there are left-overs when they add to it, these score negative points.
 Further, each row in a player’s mosaic can only have one tile of each colour.

 Azul